 Doves and olive branches have traditionally been emblematic of peace.
-To Washington, the dove and olive branch on his weathervane "symbolized his hope that peace would prevail long into the future, both at Mount Vernon and across the new nation," says Mount Vernon.
+To Washington, the dove and olive branch on his weathervane "symbolized his hope that peace would prevail long into the future, both at Mount Vernon and across the new nation," the Mount Vernon estate said.

 Thus, the weathervane was made as requested, consisting of a dove holding an olive branch in its beak.
-The weathervane was then installed at Mount Vernon in the fall of 1787, overlooking the former President’s estate for nearly as long as the United States has been a country.
+The weathervane was then installed at Mount Vernon in the fall of 1787, overlooking the former President’s estate for nearly as long as the U.S. has been a country.

-The Dove of Peace has been temporarily moved from its Mount Vernon home in Virginia to New York City’s American Folk Art Museum.
-There, it’s currently on display as part of the Museum’s exhibit "American Weathervanes: The Art of the Winds."
+The Dove of Peace was temporarily moved from its Mount Vernon home in Virginia to New York City’s American Folk Art Museum in 2021.
+There, it was on display as part of the Museum’s exhibit "American Weathervanes: The Art of the Winds."

-"American weathervanes have been a key form in the history of American folk art," says Gevalt.
+"American weathervanes have been a key form in the history of American folk art," Gevalt said.
 "We wanted to bring together spectacular examples of these objects all in the same place and really give our audiences a sense for what these objects are all about."